-Below are the maps for each leg of the 2019 Spokane To Sanpoint Relay.
+Below are the maps for each leg of the 2021 Spokane To Sanpoint Relay.
 Legs 3-8, 31, and 32 have changed, and you'll note we made the maps ourselves, hence the Google map images.
 All of these maps are included in the official "Spokane To Sandpoint Race Guide" which should be either downloaded to a device that will be with you on the course, or a printed copy in each van.

 You can view the full course map or download a printable copy by clicking the appropriate link below.